programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 {% include figure.html src="../images/ar-dev-36.png" caption="Locate the folder named 'QCAR' and add it to your Xcode project." %}

-Unlock your iOS device and connect it to the computer.
-You might have to wait a few minutes while Xcode prepares your device for app development.
-Once it is finished, select "Product > Run" in the top menu and wait for your app to build to your iOS device.
+Finally, select "Product > Run" in the top menu and wait for your app to build to your iOS device.
 Once the app has finished building, you will need to authorize your Apple ID as a trusted developer.
 Open the "Settings" app on your device and select the "General" tab on the left.
-Scroll down and select "Profile."
-Make sure that your device has an internet connection and click on "Verify" to give your device permission to run your app.
-Return to the app menu and select the Unity application to test it on your device.
+Scroll down and select "Device Management."
+Make sure that you are connected to the internet and give your device permission to run your app.
+Go to your device home screen and select the Unity application to test it on your device.

-{% include figure.html src="../images/ar-dev-37.png" caption="Your device will not start your app until it has been verified." %}

 ## Extending the Tutorial